namoshizun/RevisionNotes/ELEC3609/(W7-W8)Note.md

 **User**: anyone who uses the system, is part of the access control

-* **/etc/passwd**: text-based database of information about users that may log into the system, *each describing* username, group id, home dir, and startup executable…
+* **/etc/passwd**: text-based database of information about users that may log into the system, *each describing* username, group id, *<u>information used to validate a user's password (can be just password hash or some other hint on  HOW password should be validated)</u>*, home dir, and startup executable…
 * **/etc/shadow**: stores sensitive password information (e.g, password hashes), only owned by superuser.
 * **<u>*Program execute as a particular user !*</u>**